It’s all in the numbers.

-Only a few companies can afford hiring a celebrity for social proof, but that doesn’t mean you can’t get someone who’s popular with your target audience to endorse your products.
+Only a few companies can afford to hire a celebrity for social proof marketing, but that doesn’t mean you can’t get someone who’s popular with your target audience to endorse your products.
 Why not start with bloggers?
 Bloggers are everywhere, in every niche, nook and cranny of the web.
 Get a few relevant, enthusiastic bloggers or writers on board to be your brand ambassadors (aka social proof).

 Don’t forget reviews and testimonials.
 If you have them on your site, ask for permission to put their picture up along with them.

 On ecommerce sites, you can show a live feed of recent purchases.
 Try running a campaign like Sammy Dress’s picture scroll bar or Marshalls’ #fabfound contest to encourage customers to take pictures of their new purchases.

 The Paypal symbol and a certification logo are just examples of website “trust symbols.”
 You can use one of these universally recognizable symbols, or find a symbol or logo that resonates with your target audience.
 For example, it could be a popular conference in your niche that you speak at every year.